Retro Studios: 2010–present: Donkey Kong Country series, Metroid Prime 4: Beyond, and other projects

 On February 28, 2014, Kensuke Tanabe announced that Retro Studios was working on a new game, which CEO Michael Kelbaugh declared had been in development for a few months since Donkey Kong Country: Tropical Freeze was finished.
-In August 2015 however, during an interview about Metroid Prime: Federation Force, Tanabe said that he was not quite sure about what Retro Studios was working on, leaving the impression that he was no longer involved with their unannounced project.
+In August 2015 however, during an interview about Metroid Prime: Federation Force, Tanabe said that he was not quite sure about what Retro Studios was working on, leaving the impression that he was no longer involved with its unannounced project.
+Retro released an enhanced port of Tropical Freeze for the Nintendo Switch in 2018.

 Nintendo announced Metroid Prime 4 at E3 2017, showing only the logo.
 Shortly after the announcement, Bill Trinen, Director of Product Marketing at Nintendo of America, confirmed that Prime 4 would not be developed by Retro Studios, the studio that developed the previous Metroid Prime games, but would be produced by Kensuke Tanabe, the producer of the previous games.
 In 2018, Eurogamer reported that Prime 4 was being developed by Bandai Namco Studios in Singapore.
 However, in a video released on January 25, 2019, Nintendo EPD general manager Shinya Takahashi announced that Metroid Prime 4 had been delayed, and that development had been restarted with Retro Studios.
 Takahashi said that development under the previous studio had not met Nintendo's standards.
 Nintendo's shares fell by 2.8 percent in the week following the announcement.
+By this time, only half the development team that worked on Metroid Prime 3 was still at the company.

+During this time, Retro made some key hires to fill out the team.
+It brought on Halo character modeller Kyle Hefley in October 2019.
+In January 2020, Stephen Dupree, lead designer of Donkey Kong Country: Tropical Freeze, returned to the company after two years away.
+In February 2020, EA DICE art director Jhony Ljungstedt joined Retro.

+On February 8, 2023, Nintendo announced and released Metroid Prime Remastered, an HD update to the 2002 original from Retro Studios.
+It was later revealed that Retro had wanted to produce new cinematics for the game, but Nintendo chose to keep the originals.
+Metroid Prime 4: Beyond was finally released in December 2025.